Sampayob/rag-youtube-titles-generator/README.md

 ### Installing the dependencies

-If docker is not used, you need to manually prepare the environment and the next described sections.
+If docker is not used, you need to manually prepare the environment.
+Follow this steps:

-Install poetry:
+1. Install poetry:
 ```bash
 pip install poetry
 ```

-From the projec root directory (in which `poetry.lock` and `pyproject.toml` are located) install the dependencies:
+2. From the project root directory (in which `poetry.lock` and `pyproject.toml` are located) install the dependencies:
 ```bash
 poetry install
 ```

-Activate the virtual environment (**remember do to it every time**):
+3. Activate the virtual environment (**remember do to it every time**):
 ```bash
 poetry shell
 ```